 Student organizations provide opportunities for leadership growth and development and support the social, educational, and cultural life of Arcadia University.
 You are encouraged to join and serve in Arcadia student organizations.
 By participating you will grow personally and professionally while building new friendships and developing key leadership skills.
 Review our current student organization offerings below.
 Find even more details on KnightLife!

-At the start of each semester, the Office of Engagement and New Student Programs hosts an Activities and Resource Fair where students can meet, learn more, and join organizations.
+At the start of each semester, the Office of Campus Life hosts an Activities and Resource Fair where students can meet, learn more, and join organizations.

 KnightLife is the main hub for all things student organizations and campus involvement.
 You can find campus events, become a member of a student organization, register for leadership and professional development opportunities, and more with just the click of a button.
-Instructions to create your account can be found here.
+You can learn more by reading our Instructions on how to create your Knightlife account.
 Download the KnightLife app to stay connected on your mobile device!

 Start a New Organization!

 Do you not see a student organization of interest?
 Are you unsure if we have a particular group?
 Are you interested in starting a new organization or re-activating an existing organization?
-The first step is to reach out to the Graduate Assistant for Campus Activities in the Office of Engagement and New Student Programs by emailing email@example.com.
-The last date to complete a new student organization interest form is Monday, 3/26.
-The last date to complete a student organization reactivation form is Monday, 4/9.
+The first step is to reach out to the Graduate Assistant for Campus Activities in the Office of Campus Life by emailing email@example.com.
+The latest date to complete a new student organization interest form each year is the last Tuesday prior to Spring Break.

 Student Organization Resources

 There are many resources and policies to support student organizations conducting business related to student organizations, which can be found in the Student Organization Handbook.
-Be sure to utilize your ENSP liaison.
+Be sure to utilize your Campus Life liaison.
 Now sure who it is? ... just ask!
 Email us at firstname.lastname@example.org!

 Student Organization Advisor Resources

 An advisor's role varies depending on the desired relationship between the members of the student organization and their advisor.
-Advisors may serve as mediators, developers, cheerleaders, or more, based on organiztaion needs.
-We've started to compile an array of advisor resources here.
+Advisors may serve as mediators, developers, cheerleaders, or more, based on organization needs.
+We've started to compile an array of Advisor Resources.
 We will continue to add materials to this folder.
-Please let us know if you have any questions or concerns about the advisor role or if there are any reosurces or materials you would like us to provide.
+Please let us know if you have any questions or concerns about the advisor role or if there are any resources or materials you would like us to provide.
 Please also feel free to share your best practices and resources.
 Reach out to email@example.com with any questions.

 Student organizations at Arcadia serve as the backbone of many campus traditions and are an integral and vibrant component of the student experience.
 Our organizations plan social, educational, and service-related events and programs for the campus community.
-Recognized student organizations are able to reserve space; participate in the bi-annual Activities and Resource Fair and other student organization fairs, including Family Wekeend and Spring Fling; receive valuable leadership training from the AU LEAD program; have access to Engagement and New Student Programs staff; and are eligible for a budget from the Student Government Organization (SGO).
+Recognized student organizations are able to reserve space; participate in the bi-annual Activities and Resource Fair and other student organization fairs, including Family Weekend and Spring Fling; receive valuable leadership training from the AU LEAD program; have access to Campus Life staff, and are eligible for a budget from the Student Government Organization (SGO).
 Any undergraduate student may participate in student organizations.
-Graduate students may not hold any official organization position.
+Graduate students may not hold any official organization positions.

 The following are student organizations recognized by the Student Government Organization.

-Education Club educates students on and off campus, to the importance of teaching through activities, trips, discussions, and volunteer work.
+Education Club educates students on and off-campus, on the importance of teaching through activities, trips, discussions, and volunteer work.